Masterjun12/Masterjun12/README.md

 ### 🔭 Career
 - Received a B.S. degree in Artificial Intelligence from Jeonju University, Jeonju, Korea, in 2025.
-- Pursuing an M.S. degree in Agro AI at Jeonju University, Jeonju, Korea, expected in 2024 ~ Present.
+- Pursuing an M.S. degree in Agro AI at Jeonju University, Jeonju, Korea, in 2024 ~ Present.
 - Completed an education certificate program at the University of Toronto's C-MORE Lab.
 - Worked as a **Research Intern** at Dareesoft through the WEMEET program.
 - Worked as a **Research Intern** at the Rural Development Administration through the WEMEET program.